PythWare/Conception-Engine/README.md

 This new engine is meant to replace the old modding tools I made for the Conception games in the past now that i'm more experienced with tkinter/python.

-If you have issues make sure to read this readme.
+If you have issues make sure to read this readme before creating an issue or contacting me on reddit/github.

 # Requirements